kudashevs/programming-papers/README.md

 - No Silver Bullet: Essence and Accidents of Software Engineering (1987) by F.P.
 Brooks
 - Graph-Based Algorithms for Boolean Function Manipulation (1986) by R.E.
 Bryant
 - Data Abstraction and Hierarchy (1987) by B. Liskov
-- Object-oriented programming: an objective sense of style (1988) by K. Lieberherr, I. Holland, A. Riel
+- Object-Oriented Programming: An Objective Sense of Style (1988) by K. Lieberherr, I. Holland, A. Riel
 - Writing Correct Software (1990) by B. Meyer
 - An Introduction to Software Architecture (1993) by D. Garlan, M. Shaw
 - A Note on Distributed Computing (1994) by J. Waldo, G. Wyant, A. Wollrath